Galfodo/pyvicemon/README.md

 Connects to a running VICE instance (started with -binarymonitor) on 6502@127.0.0.1

+## Files:
+* vice_monitor.py - The monitor program
+* mini6502asm.py - Standalone interactive assembler + disassembler, used by the monitor

 ## Commands:

 * m - view (hex dump) memory